harrisonkwhite/zeta_framework/README.md

 # Zeta Framework

-This is a data-oriented framework in C++ for developing 2D games.
+This is a data-oriented framework in C++ for developing 2D PC games.

 You can find it being put to use in my in-development game [Kaōzeth](https://github.com/harrisonkwhite/kaozeth).